About the Drilling Systems Automation Roadmap

-The Drilling Systems Automation Roadmap (DSA-R) initiative is a cross-industry effort launched in June 2013 to help accelerate the adoption of advancements in drilling systems automation for both onshore and offshore wells.
+The Drilling Systems Automation Roadmap (DSA-R) initiative is a cross-industry effort launched in June 2013 to provide insights to industry participants and non industry participants regarding the adoption of advancements in drilling systems automation for both onshore and offshore oil and gas wells.

 DSA Roadmap Organization Structure

-- Leadership – Leadership is provided by a Program Manager and Deputy Program Manager.
+- Leadership – Leadership is provided by a Program Manager.

-- Committee – The committee is formed of a range of competencies required to encompass the spectrum of expertise envisaged in the roadmapping initiative.
-These volunteers have been requested to develop the core of the program and lead development of various aspects of the roadmap.
-Participation in the committee is by invitation of the co-founders.
-Affiliated organizations will have at least one representative on the committee.
+- Steering Committee – The committee was formed from a range of competencies required to encompass the spectrum of expertise envisaged in the roadmapping initiative.
+These volunteers developed the core of the program and lead development of various aspects of the roadmap.

-- Advisors – The advisors will be specifically selected and invited into this role by the co-founders due to their significant standing and history in automation systems transformations.
-Their role is to provide ad hoc insight to the leadership to optimize the direction of the initiative and avoid pit falls.
+- Advisors – The advisors were specifically selected and invited into this role due to their significant standing and history in automation systems transformations.
+Their role was to provide ad hoc insight to the leadership to optimize the direction of the initiative and avoid pit falls.

-- Affiliates – multiple institutions are envisaged to become affiliates as a means to ensure a broad footprint of connectivity.
-The initial affiliated institutions are SPE (DSATS), IADC (ART) and AUVSI.
-Other institutions active in technologies relevant to drilling systems automation will be invited to become affiliated.
-Affiliates will be offered a seat on the committee to provide the linkage.
+- Affiliates – multiple institutions become affiliated as a means to ensure a broad footprint of connectivity.
+The affiliated institutions are SPE (DSATS), IADC (ART) and AUVSI, Energistics, OPC Foundation and SwRI.

 Drilling Systems Automation was recognized as a developing technology in 2008.
 SPE and IADC set up work groups to support the advancement of this technology; SPE DSATS focusing on initiatives to accelerate the introduction in areas of communication, interoperability and the like, IADC ART focusing on control philosophy, communications to surface equipment and the like.